About School Breakfast

 The School Breakfast Program (SBP) operates in schools and residential child care institutions.
 At the federal level, it is administered by the USDA Food and Nutrition Services.
 State education agencies or agriculture departments typically administer the program at the state level, while local school food authorities operate it in schools.
 Established in 1966 as a pilot program, the SBP was permanently authorized in 1975.

 The School Breakfast Program operates much like the National School Lunch Program.
 Children from families with incomes at or below 130 percent of the Federal poverty level are eligible for free meals; those from families with incomes between 130 percent and 185 percent of the poverty level are eligible for reduced-price meals.
 USDA reimburses schools for breakfasts served.
-Reimbursement rates for school year July 1, 2012 - June 30, 2013 are:
+Reimbursement rates for school year July 1, 2015 - June 30, 2016 are found here.

 Schools that qualify as “severe need” receive an additional $0.30 for each free or reduced-price breakfast served.
 Reimbursable meals must meet federal nutrition standards.
 USDA recently updated these nutrition standards and these changes go into effect for school breakfast in the 2013-14 school year.

 One of the most effective ways to significantly boost school breakfast participation is to make it part of the school day.
 Traditional school breakfast programs often operate too early for students to participate, particularly if bus or carpool schedules do not enable them to get there on time.
-Alternative models that have proven to be successful in expanding access to school breakfast are described below.
+Breakfast After the Bell models that have proven to be successful in expanding access to school breakfast are described below.
 Many schools operate a hybrid model that combines certain elements of the models described below.

 Breakfast in the Classroom